EvilErick16/Lexer/README.md

 	- Unzip 'syntax_analyzer.zip' and simply run 'Lexer.exe' OR clone github repository and run visual studio solution.

-	- Compiled .exe file runs in a wondows 10 environment
+	- Compiled .exe file runs in a windows 10 environment

 	- 'Lexer.exe' file must be in the same folder as the source code file that is being tested. ('test.txt' is included)